nathaliehsieh/scDrug2/example/README.md

 ## Example Usage for The Single-Cell Analysis Pipeline

+### Preprocessing

+The example data is composed of a random 10% subdata from [GSE156625: Onco-fetal reprogramming of endothelial cells drives immunosuppressive macrophages in Hepatocellular Carcinoma (scRNA-seq)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE156625).

+Before going through the steps in The Single-Cell Analysis Pipeline, run the following commands to unzip the data files and create the output directory `write` under the `example` folder.

 ```
 cd example
 unzip data/10x_mtx.zip
 unzip data/metadata.csv.zip
 mkdir write
 ```

+### Single-Cell Data Analysis

+- First, we execute **Single-Cell Data Analysis** on the 10x-Genomics-formatted mtx directory `data/10x_mtx`, with batch correction of `PatientID` in the metadata `data/metadata.csv`, and clustering at resolution 0.6.
+Additionally, we assign arguments `--annotation` and `gsea` to perform cell type annotation and Gene Set Enrichment Analysis (GSEA).

 ```
 mkdir write/clustering